 How About Some Egg Bite Filling Options

-Mix in any of your omelet or scramble faves.
+Mix in any of your favorites, or keep it simple like a French omelette!
 Just keep these tips in mind:

 - Add 1/2 cup of cheese, any meltable cheese will work.